Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Mode Decoupling Techniques

 With these parameters, and after removing the free modes as in~\cref{sec:free_mode}, we obtain the Hamiltonian

 with coupling matrices

-The coupling terms in the Hamiltonian correspond to the off-diagonal terms in these matrices.
+This is a quantum system with 6 interacting degrees of freedom.
+The large number of modes follows directly from the structure of the circuit, which involves an inductor bridge on edge $[5,6]$ to provide the inductive coupling.
+The coupling terms in the Hamiltonian correspond to the off-diagonal terms in the coupling matrices.
 The sum of the squares of the off-diagonal terms is $2.87 \times 10^5$.
 Note that throughout we will keep 3 significant figures and use GHz$\cdot h$ as units.
 Furthermore, we will set $E_{JA} = 3.9 \mathrm{GHz} \cdot h, E_{JB} = 4.4 \mathrm{GHz} \cdot h$.
 In the following calculations, we will flip the sign of the Josephson junction terms.
 This can be done via an external magnetic flux~\footnote{Note that in~\cref{eq:circ_ham}, the external magnetic flux comes in as a linear functional of the flux operators.
 By an appropriate transformation of the flux operators, this can be turned into a phase shift in the junction terms, assuming the external flux is time independent.
 This is studied in detail for instance in~\cite{you2019circuit}. } and is the well-known ``sweet spot'' for fluxonium qubits at which there is a first-order insensitivity to flux due to symmetry.
 This is the point of operation for experiments (see for instance~\cite{nguyen2019high}).

 We can directly diagonalize the Hamiltonian and plot the energies of the low energy states as a function of the local basis cutoff $d$.
 That is, we project the overall Hamiltonian onto the tensor product of the $d$-dimensional lowest energy eigenspaces of the local Hamiltonians.
 The results are shown in~\cref{fig:E-cutoff}(a).
 The dimension $d$ is for each individual mode, so the overall dimension is $d^5$.